 A New Theory-Based Treatment For ALS

-The medical and ALS patient community firmly believe at the moment that ALS is not curable, and steroids don’t work.
+The medical and ALS patient community firmly believe at the moment that ALS is degenerative, and steroids don’t work.
 Challenging these beliefs is difficult, but not impossible.
-Logically, if there is a totally safe, inexpensive, available worldwide, theory-based treatment with the slightest chance of stopping the progression of ALS, why not try it?

 “A man with a conviction is a hard man to change.
 Tell him you disagree and he turns away.
 Show him facts or figures and he questions your sources.
 Appeal to logic and he fails to see your point.”